Biofrontera Inc. Reports Fourth Quarter and Record Full-year 2022 Financial Results

 Other Developments

 The company will no longer regularly provide preliminary, quarterly revenue results.
 Management believes that, while the data was helpful during the first year as a public company, the revenue results will have more meaning when accompanied by the rest of the financial results and additional context from management discussion.
-The company wcontinue to provide complete financial results accompanied by a management conference call at a normal quarterly cadence.
+The company we continue to provide complete financial results accompanied by a management conference call at a normal quarterly cadence.e

 Conference Call Details